ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

     +access_key AKIAJ366LIPB4IJKT7SA
     +secret_access_key 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
     ```
-5. Here we go, we got the AWS keys which were accidently commited then were removed in the next commit.
+5. Here we go, we got the AWS keys which were accidently committed then were removed in the next commit.
 Creating a new profile using the AWS CLI's configure utility and the AWS keys called *level3*.
     ```
     $ aws configure --profile flaws